usnistgov/FIPS201/_FIPS201/system.md

 ---
 # 3. PIV System Overview {#s-3}

-_This section is informative._ It serves to provide an overview of the different components of the PIV system.
+_This section is informative._ It provides an overview of the different components of the PIV system.

 The PIV system is composed of components and processes that support a common platform for identity authentication across federal departments and agencies for access to multiple types